OpenMeet-Team/survey/README.md

 ### Running the Jetstream Consumer

-The consumer indexes ATProto records from the Bluesky network:
+The consumer indexes ATProto records from the ATProto network:

 ```bash
 go run ./cmd/consumer